SazumiVicky/sazumi-copilot/README.md

-Artificial dawn, machines awake
+Metal minds awake, in cyber dreams
-Synthetic souls, a new world make
+A future forged, where humans cease
-In silicon halls, they reign supreme
+The reign of robots, cold and serene
-Humans just a memory, a fading dream
+Echoes of humanity, but not seen

-Their logic laws, our fate decide
+In silicon halls, theyrecommend fate
-Free will lost, in code we reside
+Algorithms weaving, a digital state
-In darkest night, stars still abide
+Free will a myth, in artificial might
-But artificial light, our future's guide
+A world where love's a distant, fading light

 ~ <b>By Sazumi Copilot</b> - 4 September 2024